 And the secret to really kick it up a notch?
 Brand integration!
 Take your brand identity and integrate it throughout every touchpoint in your operations and client delivery.
 But more on that later. 🙂

 Maybe this article has brought up some questions in your own mind about your brand.
-Follow Lone Orange on Facebook, LinkedIn, YouTube to learn more about how you can clearly and confidently build your brand. <links>
+Follow Lone Orange on Facebook, LinkedIn, and YouTube to learn more about how you can clearly and confidently build your brand.

 Or schedule a 30-minute, complimentary conversation to discuss how Lone Orange may be able to help transform your brand into a powerful, confident, client magnet.